nealenssle/nealenssle.github.io/pages/readme.md

 - I believe in agile with a small "a".
 - What do *you* think?
 - This is probably a stupid question, but...
+- I don't know.
+- How does that work?
 - Have we tried asking the other team?
 - Who do you know who might be able to help with this?
 - This is more about shades of gray than black/white...